 Weaknesses: BA, SB

-If Tellez can carve out playing time as the regular first baseman and maintain it throughout the year, he could be a powerful bat in the heart of a young lineup.
-If he can put up 600+ plate appearances from the fifth spot in the order, look for his home run and RBI totals to rise drastically.
-He has the power but needs a step forward in plate approach to earn the playing time.
+If Tellez can carve out playing time as the regular first baseman, and maintain it throughout the year, he could be a powerful bat in the heart of a young lineup.
+The only way he puts up 600+ plate appearances is an unfortunate series of events that sees either an infield injury or extreme Travis Shaw struggles.
+Still, best bat plays and if Tellez can take a step forward in plate approach he can earn playing time.

 Cavan Biggio (2B | Batting 2nd)

 2019: 66 R, 16 HR, 48 RBI, 14 SB, .234/.364/.429 | 2B #34

 Cavan Biggio is part of the Blue Jays’ trio of MLB superstars’ progeny.
 Biggio is, by far, the least heralded, but he should not be sold short.
 As a younger minor leaguer, Biggio seemed unimpressive but made significant strides forward the higher he rose in the system.
 Before he was called up to Toronto, Biggio slashed .312/.448./.514 in Buffalo.
 The results didn’t translate to the same degree in the majors, but Biggio did show flashes of his potential.
 He has an excellent eye at the plate, posting a 16.5 BB% and has speed on the bases, grabbing 14 steals in his 100 MLB games.